whurdwfd/ChristmasEggnog/README.md

 # ChristmasEggnog
 Our Christmas Eggnog Recipe.
-We've been perfecting this recipe since 2009.
-This version is probably our 2011 revision.
+We've been perfecting this egnogg recipe since 2009 and it's been pretty stable since 2011 with only uprades to the alcohol quality and refinements of the preparation process since then.

 ### Ingredients
 * 4 Eggs